realtimeradio/rcf_design/docs/40-Design.md

 Though this results in a larger number of modules than an equivalent architecture where multiple antennas are processed on common hardware, this design has the following beneficial features:

 1. Manufacture of FSMs may make use of economies of scale, and leverage high unit-count component purchases.
-2. Dependencies between signal paths from multiple antennas are removed, avoinding system control side effects - for example, the maintenance of one antenna's signal path affecting another.
+2. Dependencies between signal paths from multiple antennas are removed, avoiding system control side effects - for example, the maintenance of one antenna's signal path affecting another.
-3. Each FSM has a lower power-disipation than a module which is tasked with processing signals from multiple antennas, simplifying thermal management.
+3. Each FSM has a lower power-dissipation than a module which is tasked with processing signals from multiple antennas, simplifying thermal management.
 4. FSMs need not use the most powerful FPGA components available, decreasing prototyping costs, and increasing production cost-efficiency, since more powerful FPGAs often have a higher cost-to-performance ratio than smaller parts.

 The main drawbacks of such a system are